Doctor of Philosophy

 The program is designed for up to six years of full-time funded study.
 A total of 18 courses (72 points) are required for the PhD degree.
 Each student registers for three courses per semester for the first five semesters.
 One course in the fifth semester is dedicated to developing the dissertation proposal.
 In the sixth semester students register for 12 points devoted preparing for the oral exam and beginning work on the dissertation.
 Exceptions to full-time study are made only for urgent financial or medical reasons and must have the approval from the Director of Graduate Studies.

 Students must take at least one seminar in four fields outside of their area of specialization.
 The Proseminar may count as one of these seminars.
 Students are required to take one course in technical studies of works of art.
+The minimum total seminars for PhD students is six.
 Students may take courses in other relevant disciplines in consultation with their advisor, and subject to the approval of the Director of Graduate Studies.

 Distribution requirements are met by choosing courses in the following fields:

-The Ancient Mediterranean and Middle East, including Egypt
+- The Ancient Mediterranean and Middle East, including

 Course Definitions and Requirements

 Proseminar: The purpose of the Proseminar is to introduce students in the doctoral program to advanced research methods in the history of art.
 Because it is a dedicated course for the entering PhD student, it will serve to consolidate the cohort.
 It is taken during the first semester and is taught by a rotation of the Institute faculty, with a different faculty member chosen each year.
 Emphasis is placed on the specific practices of art-historical analysis in relation to visual and textual interpretation.
 The contents of the seminar vary each year according to the research interests of the chosen instructor.
 The class is structured around specific problems in the history of art rather than broad conceptual paradigms, with an emphasis on historical interpretation.